Mideast Powers Condemn Israel Ministers Visit To Al-Aqsa Mosque Compound - UrduPoint

 On Tuesday, Hamas spokesman Hazem Qassem deemed it a "crime" and vowed the mosque compound "will remain Palestinian, Arab, Islamic".

-- 'Security and stability' warning - Hamas rules the Gaza Strip and in May 2021 an 11-day war broke out between Palestinians based in the territory and Israel, after violence at Al-Aqsa Mosque.
+- 'Security and stability' warning - Hamas rules the Gaza Strip and in May 2021 an 11-day war broke out between Palestinian militants based in the territory and Israel, after violence at Al-Aqsa mosque.

 Hundreds of Palestinians and dozens of Israeli police were wounded in the preceding clashes across east Jerusalem, initially sparked by restrictions on Palestinians gathering and eviction threats against residents.